Fast Facts and Bell Times

 Monsignor O'Donoghue School is a welcoming community with a mission to assist all students to achieve their spiritual, physical, intellectual and emotional potential in a caring environment.

 The school comes together to celebrate monthly school masses with its affiliated parish, Immaculate Conception Roman Catholic Church, led by Fr.
-Bill Moloney.
+Stephen DeCarlo.
 We are also affiliated with Our Lady of Assumption Roman Catholic Church, led by Msgr.
 Michael Heffernan, they both support students and families of Monsignor O'Donoghue Catholic Elementary school to encourage spiritual awareness.

 Our Lady of Assumption Roman Catholic Church